grinntec/cloud-resume-challenge/host-the-website/README.md

 The script will output the primary endpoint for the static website, which is the URL where your website is hosted.
 You can share this URL with others to allow them to access your website.

 If any part of the script fails, the script will stop execution and display a message indicating which part failed.

-## Further Improvements

-This script is quite basic and may not suit all use cases.
-Here are some improvements you might want to consider:

-- Implement error checking for each command to ensure that it completed successfully.
-- Modify the script to suit your coding and infrastructure standards.
-- Parameterize the script to make it reusable for different applications or environments.
-- Incorporate the script into your CI/CD pipeline for automated deployments.

 Please remember that this script may incur costs on your Azure subscription, depending on the resources that you create and use.
 Always monitor your usage and costs to avoid unexpected charges.